tytydraco/yessleep/out/Im_part_of_a_submarine_expedition_to_the_deepest_part_of_the_ocean_What_we_found_was_a_door_locked_from_the_outside.md

 But the other ones—the other five pictures—were even more unsettling.
 The first one, though a little wide, looked like some prehistoric skeleton, or a representation of a fossil.
 From there, the drawings were nearly incomprehensible.

 One was a long, angular skull that coincided with no animal I had ever seen.
 Another looked like the depiction of a bug, maybe a wasp or mantis, only bony and cadaverous.

-All the minimalist drawings were placed in a line, all the same size and style, engraved into the metal.
+The one thing the images had in common was that in some way, they all looked like skulls.

 “What the fuck…” Stanley whispered.